2captcha/2captcha-java/README.md

 ```

 ### MtCaptcha
-Use this method to solve FriendlyCaptcha and obtain a token to bypass the protection.
+Use this method to solve MtCaptcha and obtain a token to bypass the protection.

 ```java
 TwoCaptcha solver = new TwoCaptcha(args[0]);